puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   This migration check helps with unquoted floating point numbers where strings are intended.

   Floating point values for arithmetic are not very commonly used in puppet.
-When seing something like `3.14`, it is most likely a version number string, and not someone doing calculations with PI.
+When seeing something like `3.14`, it is most likely a version number string, and not someone doing calculations with PI.